 The value of personal freedom isn’t just in dollars and cents.
 Therefore, it can not be obtained simply by increasing one's income.
 Part of the formula to obtaining personal freedom is developing an attitude of contentment.

 The combination of being overly ambitious and living in a country where excess is part of our very being, makes it difficult to embrace a content lifestyle as it seems contradictory to who we are.
 Can contentment and ambition coexist?
 Where does one draw the line between content and complacent?

 Often I’ve attributed my desire for more money to ambition, when in fact it was fueled by a lack of contentment.
 Money led my decision-making, not my heart.

 Millennial minorities in particular have been significantly impacted by this lifestyle choice so deeply embedded in our American culture.

-Discipline: “If you cannot save money, then the seeds of greatness are not in you.” ―W. Clement Stone
+“If you cannot save money, then the seeds of greatness are not in you.” ― W. Clement Stone

 Therefore to avoid random splurges, I created a rewards system.
 One of my rewards I developed was treating myself on Saturday or Sunday to a nice meal if I didn't eat out during the week.
 This system made my expectations more realistic and allowed me to occasionally enjoy some of the fruits of my labor.

 Naturally, we make spending decisions based on the cost of a good or service, rarely giving thought to the actual value.
 Growing up like most kids, when my siblings and I went to the grocery store we had a range of items that we asked our mom to buy.
 One item I vividly recall because of our persistence was Lunchables.